 The movie ended up pulling from the original book, which featured the familiar T-Rex skeleton silhouette.
 Now that they had a central image, they still needed a font.
 One of the title treatments was in a font called "Neuland," which has been called the "'black face' of fonts."
 Why?
 As pointed out in TIFF's extensive history of the Jurassic Park logo, in 1930s America, Neuland was used by designers to convey "primitive" on African music records, "safari adventure" books, and American Spirit cigarette packs.

 In reviving the font, Jurassic Park conjured themes of colonialism and the primitive "other."
 This could be written off as an in-universe example of one of the park's many terrible decisions, but most problematically, the movie's success helped popularize the font again.
 Neuland showed up in '90s properties such as the Lion King musical and Cool Runnings.

-Still, despite its typeface's troublesome origins, the Jurassic Park franchise has stuck to roughly the same logo for each sequel -- though now it's made of stone, broken, and on fire, presumably as a metaphor for the brains of people who are somehow still racist in the year 2018.
+Still, despite its typeface's troublesome origins, the Jurassic Park franchise has stuck to roughly the same logo for each sequel -- though now it's made of stone, broken, and on fire, presumably as a metaphor for the brains of people who are somehow still racist in current year.

 Support your favorite Cracked writers with a visit to our Contribution Page.
 Please and thank you.